-Mr Yee Chia Hsing was appointed to the Board on 1 August 2022 as Executive Director.
+Mr Yee Chia Hsing joined Datapulse as Executive Director on 1 August 2022 and was re-designated as Chief Executive Officer on 31 July 2023.

 Mr Yee, a First-Class Honours graduate in Accountancy from Nanyang Technological University Singapore, has significant experience in corporate finance, capital markets and management.